 Los Angeles Day started at 11:00am at the Court of the Universe with customary welcome remarks by San Francisco Mayor James Rolph Jr. and Los Angeles Mayor Charles Sebastian that included the exchange of a commemorative bronze medal.
 In his exposition address, L.A.’s General F. C. Prescott announced:

 As the great exposition draws to a close, we of Los Angeles come to you with our vision.
-It is that the triumph of art here exhibited shall in replica and in miniature furnish inspiration in every school and household, and every improvement in ...
+It is that the triumph of art here exhibited shall in replica and in miniature furnish inspiration in every school and household, and every improvement in science be adapted to our daily wants.
+That the high tide of human endeavor here shown ...
 Read More >

 In this episode we learn how the PPIE’s “Jewel City” was named by a young African American girl named Virginia Stephens.
 This story is brought to light by the work of journalist and historian Delilah Beasley, who was writing at the time of the PPIE.
 We were inspired to tell this story because it demonstrates the power of naming, as it highlights Beasley’s larger efforts to insert Black history into early California narratives.
 Anecdotally, We begin with the naming of California, a story that Beasley connects to a larger history of Black Californians. ...
 Read More >